2022 Uttar Pradesh Legislative Assembly election: Policy positions

-Farm Laws
+Farm laws

 BJP's Union Agriculture Minister Narendra Singh Tomar in December 2021, had said that BJP brought the 3 agriculture amendment laws (repealed in 2021).
 "But the government is not disappointed.
-We moved a step back and we will move forward again because farmers are India’s backbone."
+We moved a step back and we will move forward again because farmers are India's backbone."

 The INC and AAP are against the farm laws and had supported the farmers' unions during their year-long protest against the farm laws.

 Samajwadi Party chief Akhilesh Yadav has stated that after forming the government in Uttar Pradesh, SP will not allow the implementation of any anti-farmer laws in Uttar Pradesh.
 He warned the farmers against BJP, and said that BJP had withdrawn the controversial farm laws to get votes from the farmers.
 SP's alliance partner Rashtriya Lok Dal is also against the implementation of farm laws.

-Election Issues
+Election issues

 Citing a survey from all constituencies of UP, DNA news reported that unemployment was the biggest issue for 73% of the voters.
 Inflation and price rise was second with 65% voter support.
 Development was 54% and stray animal was an issue for 39% voters.

-Stray Cow
+Stray cow

 Slaughter of cow is illegal in most places in the country.
 The anti slaughter laws were not strictly enforced until 2014.
 Cows are considered holy in Hinduism, yet the farmers regularly took their old cows to slaughter houses until the years before 2014 when BJP's Narendra Modi government won the general election.

 The deadly stray cow attacks on humans and crops in both the urban and rural areas is an issue for the residents.
-In 2017, after coming to power, Yogi Adityanath government had promised to build cattle shelters to better manage the stray cattle.
-Since BJP came to power in 2017, cow slaughter has been made illegal in 18 states in India including UP, this was done in accordance with the right wing Hindu agenda.
+In 2017, after coming to power, the Yogi Adityanath government had promised to build cattle shelters to better manage the stray cattle.
+Since BJP came to power in 2017, cow slaughter has been made illegal in 18 states in India including UP.
 Since then the trading of male cattle has reduced due to the fear of arrest, persecution, lynching by cow vigilantes.
-The farmers unable to sell them, abandon them to wander on the roads and feed on standing crops.
+The farmers, unable to sell them, abandon them to wander on the roads and feed on standing crops.

 The Adityanath ministry in the state of Uttar Pradesh introduced a special alcohol tax to earn money and maintain thousands of cow sheds operated by the government.
 The BBC reported that the tax did not solve the problem of stray cow and the cow sheds were found to be over crowded.

 BJP state government claims to have provided money to the village pradhans to set up cow shelters to keep the stray cattle.
 Deccan Herald reported that it could not find cattle shelters in the villages of Sitapur, Lakhimpur Kheri, Hardoi and Unnao districts.
 Places that had cow shelters, were already full with no capacity to keep more cattle.